 The whole purpose of Global Running Day is to honor running: it doesn’t matter if you’re new to the sport or a seasoned veteran, if you have a rack full of medals or if you prefer to just log miles on your own, if you’re fast or slow, if you’re old or young.

 Well, obviously!
 The primary way to honor a day about the celebration of running is… to run!
-I pledged to run 6 miles through the Global Running Day website, and I am excited to make those happen in the morning.
+Of course, running is such a sweet reward after my wisdom tooth extraction, and I am so grateful to get to log those miles.

 You can even score a great discount on certain events.
-Best Damn Race is offering $5 off their Jacksonville, Orlando, New Orleans and Safety Harbour races with code RUNPUGS!
+Best Damn Race is offering $5 off their Orlando and Safety Harbour races with code RUNSWITHPUGS!